 - We want the Home Office to stop detaining the vulnerable people, that is victims of rape, that is torture, all forms of torture, trafficking, forced labour, the disabled, the mentally ill and so on.

 - We want amnesty for all people who have lived in the UK for more than 10 years and an end to the exiling of those who came as children and are culturally British.

 - We want an end to the Home Office’s employing detainees to do menial work for £1 per hour.
 It prays on the vulnerable and forces them to participate in their own detention.

 - We want an end to charter flights and the snatching of people from their beds in the night and herding them like animals.

 Even when the laws is upheld, the patriarchal-based society we live in does not guarantee equal rights to men and women.
 We are not judged as equals even today.
 Women still suffer gender bias in the work place, gender-based violence and so on.

 That is why some people have come to the UK – they are escaping gender-based violence in their country of origin.
 Some because they married out of their cast and their families will not accept them; some because they face discrimination and violence linked to their sexuality.
 Yet they are being detained indefinitely, living with the fear of being deported back to these situations.

 If the restrictions placed on women one hundred years ago should never have been, and today seem ridiculous, today, we should not be locked up because of our immigration status.
 One day it will be seen for what it is: an unjust abuse of human rights.

 I invoke the spirit of the suffragettes to help me every day.
 I am detained, but like them I am hungry for freedom.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.